NBISweden/workshop-reproducible-research/docs/docker.md

 constructed layer-by-layer bottom-up.
 This results in unnecessarily many layers and bloated images.
 Line four is cleaning up conda to free up space, and the next two lines are there to make the Conda command available in the shell.
-The last command automatically activates the Conda base environment in the container.
+The last command adds a code snippet to the bash startup file which automatically activates the Conda base environment in the container.

 ```no-highlight